tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Innate lymphoid cells (ILCs): cytokine hubs regulating immunity and tissue homeostasis
  - ILCs enriched at mucosal barriers, activated by stress signals and epithelial/myeloid-derived cytokines, respond by secreting effector cytokines to maintain survival and mucosal integrity
  - ILCs do not possess rearranged antigen-specific cell receptors (TCR/BCR) but they mirror T helper cell diversity regarding cytokine secretion and transcription factors regulating differentiation
- - ILCs express cytokine receptor gamma chain with IL-7 receptor(R)alpha (CD127)
+ - ILCs express cytokine receptor γ chain with IL-7 receptor(R)α (CD127)
 # Integrated analysis of multimodal single-cell data
  - weighted nearest neighbor analysis integrates multimodal single cell data in an unsupervised manner by learning relative utility of each data type in each cell
 # Integrated NY-ESO-1 antibody and CD8<sup>+</sup> T-cell responses correlate with clinical benefit in advanced melanoma patients treated with ipilimumab